What have we learned so far?

 Face-to-face learning activities

-The first BRACED writeshop focused on the theme of gender; a second writeshop (conducted in French) focused on technology and innovation.
-On both occasions all participants evaluated the writeshop as useful to their work, in line with the overriding feedback the Knowledge Manager received on the importance of having face-to-face meetings to accelerate knowledge-sharing and learning.
-After experimenting with the writeshop methodology during year 1, the two writeshops to be held in year 3 are entirely demand-based.
-One of these will be a follow up to one of the earlier workshops, gathering some of the same individuals from BRACED projects to deepen their reflection and document more lessons learned.
+The first BRACED writeshop focused on the theme of gender; a second one (conducted in French) focused on technology and innovation.
+On both occasions all participants evaluated the writeshop as useful to their work, in line with the overriding feedback the Knowledge Manager has received on the importance of having face-to-face meetings to accelerate knowledge-sharing and learning.
+After experimenting with the writeshop methodology during years 1 and 2, the two writeshops in year 3 have been entirely demand-based.
+For example, one was a follow-up to one of the earlier workshops, gathering some of the same individuals from BRACED projects to deepen their reflection and document more lessons learned.

 Digital learning activities

-Digital means of connecting have included Knowledge Manager-facilitated webinars and online discussion fora as well as internal and external newsletters.
-To date, over 25 webinars and 15 discussion fora have taken place in English and in French on topics ranging from “How to pitch BRACED stories to the media” to “Unlocking the potential of Africa’s livestock systems for climate-resilient economic development” and “Community Theatre – How does it work?”
+Digital means of connecting have included Knowledge Manager-facilitated webinars and online discussion forums, as well as internal and external newsletters.
+To date, over 50 webinars and online discussions have taken place in English and in French on topics ranging from “How to pitch BRACED stories to the media” to “Unlocking the potential of Africa’s livestock systems for climate-resilient economic development” and “Community Theatre – How does it work?”
 It is interesting to note that while webinars on resilience existed prior to the BRACED programme, they were used in a somewhat limited fashion to connect producers and users of knowledge and foster connections across large-scale programmes working on climate change and resilience.
-Within BRACED, the Knowledge Manager originally only offered discussion fora, as these enabled users with low bandwidth to connect and contribute to an online conversation.
-While both discussion fora and webinars have their place, today webinars are much more common within the programme.
+Within BRACED, the Knowledge Manager originally only offered discussion forums, as these enabled users with low bandwidth to connect and contribute to an online conversation.
+While both discussion forums and webinars have their place, today webinars are much more common within the programme.

 Some lessons on learning